FlipsideCrypto/fsc-evm/doc_descriptions/defi/lending.md

 {% docs evm_complete_lending_flashloan_amount_unadj %}

 The amount of assets flash loaned, non-decimal adjusted.

 {% enddocs %}

 {% docs evm_complete_lending_flashloan_token %}

 The flashloaned token address.

 {% enddocs %}

 {% docs evm_complete_lending_flashloan_token_symbol %}

-The flashloaned token symbol
+The flashloaned token symbol.

 {% enddocs %}

 {% docs evm_borrower %}

-Its the address of the user who is Borrowing or repaying the loan, depending on the action.
+It's the address of the user who is borrowing or repaying the loan, depending on the action.

 {% enddocs %}